Thyroid Cancer

 Thyroid cancer is cancer of the butterfly-shaped gland at the base of the throat.
 The thyroid uses iodine, a mineral found in some foods and in iodized salt, to help make several hormones that control heart rate, body temperature, metabolism, and the amount of calcium in the blood.

-There are four main types of thyroid cancer: papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.
-According to the National Cancer Institute, approximately 44,020 people in the United States will be diagnosed with thyroid cancer in 2024, and about 2,170 will die of the disease.
-Thyroid cancer is highly treatable, and the five-year relative survival rate is estimated at 98.4 percent.
+According to the National Cancer Institute, approximately 44,020 people in the United States were diagnosed with thyroid cancer in 2025, and about 2,290 died of the disease.
+Thyroid cancer is highly treatable, and the five-year relative survival rate is estimated at 98.4%.

-Thyroid cancer is three times more common among women than it is among men.
-Age and exposure to radiation are also risk factors.
+Thyroid cancer is about three times more common among women than it is among men.
+Age (being between 25 and 65), having a history of an enlarged thyroid, and exposure to radiation are also risk factors.

 Thyroid Cancer Screening (PDQ®) Thyroid Cancer Treatment (PDQ®)Source: National Cancer Institute